 Kay Nelsen, M.D. - Professor and Residency Director and Curriculum Director

 Dr. Nelsen received her M.D. degree from Bowman Gray School of Medicine.
 She completed her Family Practice residency at David Grant Medical Center at Travis Air Force Base and then completed an Obstetrical fellowship at Santa Clara Valley Medical Center.
 With the Department of Family and Community Medicine since 2003, Dr. Nelsen assumed the leadership role of Residency Program Director in 2014.
 As Residency Program Director, she strives to ensure a positive and successful academic experience for each resident.
 Her medical interests include Women's Health and Pediatrics.
-She also manages a busy home environment with her husband, Steve, which includes two teen age daughters, 3 dogs and 2 cats.
+She also manages a busy home environment with her husband, Steve, which includes two daughters, 3 dogs and 2 cats.

 Thomas Nesbitt, M.D., M.P.H. - Associate Vice Chancellor for Strategic Technologies and Alliances

 Dr. Nesbitt graduated from the UC Davis School of Medicine in 1979 and did his family practice residency at the University of Washington affiliate in Spokane, WA.
 After practicing in California and Idaho for several years, he completed a faculty development fellowship at the University of Washington in Seattle.
 Dr. Nesbitt joined our faculty in 1988.
 His research interests include rural health, OB access to care issues, and telemedicine.
 As the